pipecraft/pipes/tutorial/main_pipes_glossary.md

 ---

-**QueueReaderPipe** - Reads the contents of a given blocking pipe.
+**QueueReaderPipe** - Reads the contents of a given blocking queue.
 Can work well with AsyncEnqueuingSharderPipe.
 Besides standard queue implementations, consider using LockFreeBlockingQueue implementation.

 ---